-Simulations which use the FFT for propagating paraxial beams can be used to make detailed predictions about the impact of optical phase errors (surface roughness, phase distortions, etc.) and finite aperture sizes.
-FFT simulations are, however, too slow to simulation interferometer dynamics, and are therefore only used to find steady-state solutions.
+Simulations which use the FFT for propagating paraxial beams such as SIS [48] or OS-CAR [49] can be used to make detailed predictions about the impact of optical phase errors (surface roughness, phase distortions, etc.) and finite aperture sizes.
+FFT simulations are, however, too slow to simulate interferometer dynamics, and are therefore only used to find steady-state solutions.

-For understanding interferometer dynamics over a wide range of conditions which don't allow for linearization (e.g., not only at the operating point), time-domain simulation is the most appropriate tool.
-This type of simulation is important for lock acquisition studies and existing tools fill the need for most optical configurations [36].
-However, like FFT simulations, despite considerable optimization effort time-domain simulations are slow and able to simulation only the lowest transverse-spatial modes.
+For understanding interferometer dynamics over a wide range of conditions which do not allow for linearization (e.g., not only at the operating point), time-domain simulations are the most appropriate tools.
+This type of simulation is important for lock acquisition studies and existing tools fill the need for most optical configurations [50, 51].
+However, like FFT simulations, despite considerable optimization effort, time-domain simulations are slow and able to simulate only the lowest transverse-spatial modes.